micahcochran/cs621-final-project/README.md

 ## Vagrant notes
-The image for Vagrant uses Ubuntu 20.04, which has an end of life on April, 2025
+The Vagrant image uses Ubuntu 20.04, which has an end of life in April of 2025.
+This is because at the time of development Ubuntu LTS 22.04 had some issues installing MongoDB.

+## Project Notes
+The parsing code, `parse_constitution.py`, scrape the text from the Alabama Constitution website.
+It used the BeatifulSoup library to help with parses the HTML and store it in MongoDB.
+Unfortunately, the parsing code has been lost, but the MongoDB dumps from tha code are in the project [/mongo-backup/dump/legal_text/].

 ## Attribution
 * Fonts are hosted by Google Fonts: